KDE/documentation-develop-kde-org/source/components/editing/swipelistitem.rst

       Default padding of a swipelistitem on desktop

-Items have a padding of :doc:`Units.smallSpacing </layout/units>` to the top and bottom and a padding of :doc:`2 * Units.smallSpacing </layout/units>` at the left.
+Items have a padding of :doc:`Units.smallSpacing </layout/units>` on the top and bottom and a padding of :doc:`2 * Units.smallSpacing </layout/units>` on the left.

    .. figure:: /img/Listview4.png
-      :alt: Label is vertical center aligned
+      :alt: Label is vertically centered
       :scale: 60 %
       :figclass: border

-      Label is vertical center aligned
+      Label is vertically centered

-Labels are vertical center aligned to the item.
+Labels are vertically centered within the list item.
 If you have an icon in the item, add a :doc:`2 * Units.smallSpacing </layout/units>` margin between the icon and the label.